Take fenofibrate tablets/capsules with food.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Lipantil® Micro 200; Mylan Products Limited, The electronic Medicines Compendium.
-Dated June 2016.
+Manufacturer's PIL, Lipantil® Micro 200 mg capsules; Mylan Products Limited, The electronic Medicines Compendium.
+Dated September 2020.

-- Manufacturer's PIL, Supralip® 160 mg; Mylan Products Limited, The electronic Medicines Compendium.
-Dated August 2016.
+Manufacturer's PIL, Supralip® 160 mg tablets; Mylan Products Limited, The electronic Medicines Compendium.
+Dated August 2020.